L13/vscode-diff/README.md

 	* `default` - (default) Uses the value of `diffEditor.ignoreTrimWhitespace`.
 	* `on` - Ignores leading and trailing whitespace for a comparison in a text file.
 	* `off` - Does not ignore leading and trailing whitespace for a comparison in a text file.
+* `l13Diff.ignoreUTF8BOM` [1] - Set true if a comparison for text files should ignore the UTF-8 BOM.
 * `l13Diff.enableTrash` - Moves files and folders to the OS trash when deleting or will delete files and folders permanently.
 	* `default` - (default) Uses the value of `files.enableTrash`.
 	* `on` - Moves files and folders to the OS trash.